 With respect to our Corporate Clients, we share your Personal Data, including your exam information, Job Demographics and other information about you with our corporate clients if you have applied for a job with such client.
 Personal data and exam information are not disclosed to individual candidates or unauthorised third parties, unless otherwise required by law.

-We disclose Personal Data, Exam Information, Licensee Updates and other information to licensing agencies, regulatory boards, state governments or professional associations for their files and records.
+We disclose Personal Data, Exam Information, Licensee Updates and other information to licencing agencies, regulatory boards, state governments or professional associations for their files and records.
 Personal Data may only be disclosed to third parties or entities authorised by PSI.
 In addition, PSI may disclose Personal Data, exam information and Licensee Updates, when PSI has reason to believe that disclosing such information is necessary to identify, contact, or bring legal action against one who may be causing injury to, or interfering with, PSI’s rights or property, other Site users, others that could be harmed by such activities, or as otherwise required by law.
 See also our Law Enforcement/Public Authorities below.